GBeushausen/Silex/doc/providers/security.rst

 .. tip::

-    You can change the default BCrypt encoding cost by overriding ``security.encoder.bcrypt.cost``
+    You can change the default BCrypt encoding cost by overriding ``security.encoder.native.cost``

 Defining a custom Authentication Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~